Tamara Valenčič

 Meet Tamara

-Tamara is a second year PhD student in neuromuscular physiology at the School of Sport, Exercise and Health Sciences.
+Tamara is a Postdoctoral Research Associate in Neuromuscular Physiology at the School of Sport, Exercise and Health Sciences, working on the STIM-HD Project.

 Get in touch